John Farrell grew up in Bedford, Mass., and is a lifelong Giants fan. What else would he be?

 A few minutes later, those roughly 25,000 fans sent the players off in style.

-The Patriots officially began their short journey to Indianapolis by attending a free send-off rally, addressing the fans and returning the appreciation bestowed upon them.
+The Patriots officially began their short journey to Indianapolis by attending a free send-off rally, addressing the fans and returning the appreciation that has been bestowed upon them.

 "This never gets old, huh?"
 RB Kevin Faulk asked the raucous crowd.
 "The one question I was asked during the offseason was, 'Why are you coming back, Kevin?'